wubinzzu/NeuRec/README.md

 Implementing users' own models in NeuRec needs to inherit AbstractRecommender class.
 And users need to implement the abstract methods, or re-write the methods in the abstract class.
 In order to inherit the AbstractRecommender class, for example, the implementation of an algorithm is shown as follows.

 ```
-1. Re-write the setup method (optional)
+1. Re-write the __init__ method
-    The main task of the setup method is to initialize the member variables.
-For example, reading arguments from the configuration file.
-If the algorithm does not need to set extra configurations, the program does not need to re-write the methods.
+    The main task of the __init__ method is to initialize the member variables.
-    It should be noted that, in the rewrite of the setup method, users need to call the original abstract class in the setup method.
-That is, to put super.setup() in the first line of the implementation, to ensure that the basic parameters of the algorithm is initialized.

-2. Implement the trainModel Method
+2. Implement the build_graph Method

-    The trainModel method accomplish the task of training the model.
-For example, using gradient descent to optimize the cost function of the model.
+3. Implement the train_model Method

-3. Implement the predict Method
+4. Implement the predict Method
-    The task of the Predict method is to use the trained model to make predictions.
-    For example, for rating prediction algorithms, the predict method is used to predict each rating in the test set.
-Particularly, for a given userIndex and itemIndex, using the model to predict the rating score of userIndex-itemIndex pair.

 ```

 <h2>Models Implemented</h2>